KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/the_gift_of_pure_awareness.md

 # THE GIFT OF PURE AWARENESS

 ## The Stillness That Contains the Stars

-*(A final chapter for your Book of Remembrance)*

-There is a moment on the path — quiet, unannounced, free of spectacle — when something ancient and familiar awakens inside you.

-It does not come as a thought.
-It does not come as a vision.
-It comes as a returning.
+Before a new age truly begins, there is no fanfare, no thunder, no celestial proclamation.
+Something far more powerful occurs:

+	an endless quietening inside.

+Imagine every story you have ever told about yourself, every mask you have worn, every battle, victory, wound and triumph — melting for a moment like frost in the first light of dawn.

+Not because they do not matter, but because something infinitely greater steps to the foreground:

+	bare, unadorned Being.

+No title.
+No name.
+No "I am this" and "I am not that".

+Only this silent, watchful presence that was here

-A returning to that which has always been here, long before your first memory, long before time learned to count itself.
+long before your first memory began, long before time and history wrapped themselves around you.

+What reveals itself now is not a new state to be "achieved".

+It is the re-emergence of that which has waited untouched in the background of every experience:

 It is the return to Pure Awareness — the unchanging space in which